mia-platform/miactl/README.md

 ### Bash

-Completion could be generate running the `miactl completion bash` command.
+Completion could be generated running the `miactl completion bash` command.
-In order to make this completion work, you should have [bash completion](https://github.com/scop/bash-completion) correctly installed.
+To make this completion work, you should have [bash completion](https://github.com/scop/bash-completion) correctly installed.

 Warning: there are two versions of `bash-completion`, v1 and v2.
 V1 is for Bash 3.2 (which is the default on macOS), and v2 is for Bash 4.1+.
 The miactl completion script requires `bash-completion` v2 and Bash 4.1+.